yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

   - S3, CodeCommit, GitHub, Bitbucket, GitHub Enterprise
 - Build Environment: OS, runtime, tools
 - Build Spec: YAML file
+- AWS CLI: run the build:
+  `aws codebuilt start-build --project-name`, with `buildspecOverride` can specify a new inline or buildspec file

 ## CodeDeploy
 - Automated deployments to EC2, Lambda, on-prem
+- Uses YAML or JSON aplication specification file **AppSpec** for ECS, Lambda or EC2 compute platforms
 - Blue/Green Deployment: automatically creates blue/green environment
 - Blue/Green with Lambda:
   - _Canary_: % of traffic shifted to the new version.
 Wait for specified time and shift the rest